deafnv/file-server-api/www/query/logs.md

 Retrieves all logs stored in the database, filtered according to the query parameters provided and ordered by latest first.

 !!!
-Only available if both `database.enabled` and `database.features.logs.enabled` options is set to true in `config.yaml`.
+Only available if both `database.enabled` and `database.features.logs.enabled` options are set to true in `config.yaml`.
 !!!

 #### Request